ktorn/docker-scuttlebot/README.md

 # docker-scuttlebot
-Run a scuttlebot server in a Docker container
+Run an ssb-server (scuttlebot server) in a Docker container

 To run a Pub you need to have a static public IP, ideally with a DNS record (i.e.`<hostname.yourdomain.tld>`)